Home Dental Care Advice

 If you play sports, especially contact sports, a good mouth guard is a must.
 While you can find mouth guards at most sporting goods stores, we can provide a custom fit mouth guard that is designed specifically for your mouth.
 We also use high-quality materials to ensure longevity and optimal protection.

 Keeping your mouth healthy is important.
 By practicing good oral hygiene, we can help you to prevent serious issues from occurring.
-For more information, call Anchorage Dental Associates today at (907) 276-7366.
+For more information, call Spalding Dental today at (907) 276-7366.